psf/black/docs/contributing/the_basics.md

 ### Style Changes

+Please familiarize yourself with our [stability policy](labels/stability-policy).
+Therefore, most style changes must be added to the `--preview` style.
+Exceptions are fixing crashes or changes that would not affect an already-formatted file.

 If a change would affect the advertised code style, please modify the documentation (The _Black_ code style) to reflect that change.
-Patches that fix unintended bugs in formatting don't need to be mentioned separately though.
-If the change is implemented with the `--preview` flag, please include the change in the future style document instead and write the changelog entry under the dedicated "Preview style" heading.
+Patches that fix unintended bugs in formatting don't need to be mentioned separately.

+If the change is implemented with the `--preview` flag, please include the change in the Future Style document instead and write the changelog entry under the dedicated "Preview style" heading.

 ### Docs Testing